The moment AI finishes your app

 What "production-ready" actually means

-- Availability: survives individual server failures
+- Availability: survives single-server failures

 - Observability: when something breaks, you can tell what